fredrikstave/e24-assignment/backend/README.md

 Symfony 3.2 requires a minimum of PHP 5.5.9, so if you don't have this locally on your computer I'll recommend booting up a virtual machine stisfying this requirement.

+My code is located in the `src/AssignmentBundle` directory.

 To run the server perform the following steps:
 1. Run `composer install`
 2. Then `php bin/console server:run`